thousand cranes

 [i] Yasunari Kawabata, Thousand Cranes, 1952/67.
 The text is a distillation of the novel into a three-act allegory.
 Illustrations are taken from the translated version.

 [iii] Kyoto ware, first produced in the 16th century.
 Ryōnyū (1756-1834) was the ninth master of the Raku kiln (楽焼).
-Its bowls were allowed to be used a little carelessly, for example as a travelling man-wife pair.
+The bowls were allowed to be used a little carelessly, for example as a travelling man-wife pair.

-[iv] Small, everyday, cylindrical Karatsu, a Kyūshū ware of Korean origin (唐津焼).
+[iv] Small, everyday, cylindrical karatsu, a Kyūshū ware of Korean origin (唐津焼).